gnosis/dx-docs/source/community-resources.md

 -  Upcoming
 	- [EthBerlin DutchX bidl time!](https://www.meetup.com/es-ES/gnosispm/events/253816515/)
+	- More information to follow

 - Previous
 	- No contests have occured yet

-- Some ideas coming soon!
+- Some ideas and inspiration coming soon!

 ##### Bounties